 4. Quit smoking

-There are lots of free smoking cessation resources available.
-Nicotine replacement products like patches or gum, for example, can help curb cigarette cravings and there are other options such as support groups or one-to-one counselling. .
-A Livi doctor can talk you through all the help available.
+If you need help to quit smoking, there are lots of free resources available.
+Nicotine replacement products like patches or gum, for example, can help curb cigarette cravings and there are other options like support groups or one-to-one counselling.

-Processed foods are often high in saturated fats, refined grains, added sugars and salt, which all increase the risk of high cholesterol and other CVD risk factors, including weight gain.
+Home cooked foods are always the best option when considering a diet to reduce cholesterol.
+Processed foods are often high in saturated fats, refined grains, added sugars and salt, which all increase the risk of high cholesterol and CVD risk factors, like weight gain.

 What about cholesterol-lowering drugs?